SiddharthShyniben/community-health/templates/CONTRIBUTING.md

 ## How can I contribute?

 <!--
-Tell them how they can report bugs
+Tell them how they can report bugs.
 -->
 ### Reporting bugs

-> **If the bug is a security vulnerability, do not open an issue for it!**
+> **If you want to report a security vulnerability, do not open an issue for it!**
-> **Send an email to <{email}>, and you will recieve instructions from there**
+> **Send an email to <{email}>, and you will receive instructions from there**
 >
 > Also, check out [The security guidelines](./SECURITY.md)

 This section guides you through submitting a bug report for {display-name}.
-Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.
+Following these guidelines helps maintainers and the community understand your issue, reproduce the behavior, and find related reports.

 Before writing a bug report, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
-When you are creating a bug report, please [include as much information as possible](#how-do-i-submit-a-good-bug-report).
+When create a bug report, please [include as much information as possible](#how-do-i-submit-a-good-bug-report).
-Fill out [the required template][new-issue], the information it asks for helps us resolve issues faster.
+Fill out [the required template][new-issue].
+The information it asks for helps us resolve issues faster.

 #### Before Submitting A Bug Report